|

 e-Path does not permanently store credit card details, transaction data or highly sensitive identity information.
 No names, no credit card numbers, no expiry dates, no addresses, we don't even have databases, nothing is permanently stored.
 Once the merchant is in receipt of their customers credit card payment authorisation, as far as e-Path and the internet is concerned it is as if the credit card payment never occurred in the first place.

-A method that allows the safe accepting of credit cards online without credit card data (or any other data for that matter) being electronically permanently stored by the payment gateway is an advancement in security of very tangible proportions for the entire industry.
-It provides the absolute ultimate form of protection for online cardholder data -
+A method that allows the safe accepting of credit cards online without credit card data (or any other data for that matter) being permanently stored by the payment gateway is an advancement in security of very tangible proportions for the entire industry.
+It provides the absolute ultimate form of protection for cardholder data - if it doesn't exist on the internet it can't possibly be stolen from the internet, which in itself has the potential to make the largest single contribution in the fight against the very reason why online credit card fraud can exist in the first place of any service or method to date.

 e-Path has just eliminated root cause #2.